kdsp-net/gluon-web/content/english/_index.md

 # Banner
 banner:
   title: "GLUON SYNDICATE"
   content: "Whether you’re an angel investor looking to diversify and maximize your portfolio or a startup seeking fair and early-stage funding, Gluon Syndicate is here for you.
-Join our newsletter and be part of a community that’s shaping the future of angel investments in CEE!"
+Join us and become a part of a community that’s shaping the future of angel investments in CEE!"
   image: "/images/banner.png"
   buttons:
     - label_key: "startup"